Seattle Kraken: Prior to establishment

 The Seattle Metropolitans were the first American team to win the Stanley Cup.

-Professional ice hockey in Seattle dates back to the formation of the Pacific Coast Hockey Association's Seattle Metropolitans in 1915.
-Even though the 1917 Metropolitans were the first United States-based team to win the Stanley Cup, the team's arena was sold in 1924, and the team folded shortly after.
+Professional ice hockey in Seattle dates to the formation of the Pacific Coast Hockey Association's Seattle Metropolitans in 1915.
+Although the 1917 Metropolitans were the first United States-based team to win the Stanley Cup, the team's arena was sold in 1924, and the team folded shortly thereafter.
 The Seattle Totems (originally the Seattle Ironmen) played in the Western Hockey League from 1944 until the league's dissolution in 1975.

-Expansion and relocation proposals for an NHL team to Seattle often came with a new arena proposal, especially after the Seattle SuperSonics of the National Basketball Association (NBA) were relocated to Oklahoma City in 2008.
-Beginning in 2012, as the NHL's interest in Seattle as a market rose, the city was considered a potential site for expansion or the relocating of a team, pending a viable arena.
-Multiple reports suggested Chicago Wolves owner and businessman Don Levin had expressed interest in building a new arena in nearby Bellevue that could host an NHL team.
-On February 16, 2012, a plan was announced to build a new arena in Seattle's SoDo district, just south of Safeco Field (now T-Mobile Park).
-An investment group, headed by hedge fund manager Chris Hansen, proposed the arena seeking a return of the SuperSonics and was interested in possibly having an NHL team as well.
-When Greg Jamison was unable to meet a deadline to purchase the Phoenix Coyotes on January 31, 2013, speculation began that the team would be relocated to Seattle.
-On June 16, 2013, it was confirmed that the Phoenix Coyotes would be moving to Seattle if an arena deal between the team and the city of Glendale was not reached.
-Ray Bartozek and Anthony Lanza would purchase the franchise for US$220 million and immediately begin operations in Seattle for the following season.
-However, on July 3, 2013, the Glendale City Council narrowly voted 4–3 to keep the Phoenix Coyotes in Glendale.
+Beginning in 2012, as the NHL's interest in Seattle as a market rose, the city was considered a potential site for expansion or the relocation of a team, pending a viable arena.
+Multiple reports suggested that the owner of the Chicago Wolves, businessman Don Levin, had expressed interest in building a new arena in nearby Bellevue that could host an NHL team.

+When the San Jose Sharks' former chief executive officer (CEO), Greg Jamison, was unable to meet a deadline to purchase the Phoenix Coyotes on January 31, 2013, speculation began that the team would be relocated to Seattle.
+On June 16, 2013, it was confirmed that the Phoenix Coyotes would move to Seattle if an arena deal between the team and the city of Glendale, Arizona, where the team played, was not reached.
+Under a contingency plan, if the team could not stay in Glendale, investors Ray Bartoszek and Anthony Lanza would purchase the franchise for million and begin operations in Seattle the following season.
+However, no purchase needed to be made, as on July 3, 2013, the Glendale City Council narrowly voted 4–3 to keep the Coyotes in Glendale.
 A 2013 study by statistician Nate Silver concluded that Seattle had the largest number of avid ice hockey fans of any U.S. media market that did not have an NHL team.

 Establishment (2017–2021)

-On December 4, 2017, the Seattle City Council voted 7–1 in favor of a memorandum of understanding between the City of Seattle and Oak View Group, a sports company co-founded by Tim Leiweke, for renovations of KeyArena.
-Three days later, the National Hockey League (NHL) Board of Governors agreed to consider an expansion application from Seattle, with an expansion fee set at $650 million.
+On December 4, 2017, the Seattle City Council voted 7–1 to approve a memorandum of understanding between the City of Seattle and Oak View Group, a sports company co-founded by Tim Leiweke, for renovations of KeyArena.
+On December 7, the NHL Board of Governors agreed to consider an expansion application from Seattle with an expansion fee set at million.
 The Seattle ownership group was represented by David Bonderman and Jerry Bruckheimer.